 With some large males weighing in at more than 20 pounds, they are fortunately not known as lap cats.
 But they are very affectionate, vocal, good-natured and enjoy the company of cat-friendly dogs, other cats and children.
 Indeed, they don’t always cope well with being on their own.

 They are slow to physically mature, so probably won’t reach their full size until they are three to five years old.
 Generally playful, the males are more prone to clownish antics, while females are more likely to maintain their dignity.
-Learn more about the key differences in our blog on whether you should get a male or female cat.
+Learn more about the key differences in our blog on whether you should get a male or female cat

-Care needs: A weekly groom to keep that coat in the best condition and plenty of space to exercise are definite requirements.
+A weekly groom to keep that coat in the best condition and plenty of space to exercise are definite requirements.

 Feline Hypertrophic Cardiomyopathy (HCM) which is a hereditary heart defect and hip dysplasia have both been noticed in this breed.
 But screening methods are available to minimise the likelihood of these problems.
 Check if they’re covered on your cat insurance.